 Reverend Canon Lameck Mutete

-In 2003, Father Lameck left Zimbabwe for the United Kingdom and in December 2004 was appointed the first African Rector of St Alban's Tattenhall and All Saints Handley in the Diocese of Chester.
-In September 2010, St John the Divine Burwardsley became part of Father Lameck's benefice.
-He brings with him a wealth of experience in both rural and urban ministry and pastoral care in all states of life.
+In 2003, Father Lameck left Zimbabwe for the United Kingdom, and in December 2004 was appointed the first African Rector of St Alban's, Tattenhall and All Saints, Handley in the Diocese of Chester.
+He brought with him a wealth of experience in both rural and urban ministry and pastoral care in all states of life.

-It will be a joy to see you become part of our ever growing and vibrant church and to those who wish to have any of the church sacraments offered at our historical church, Father Lameck will be very much willing to take you through all the necessary sacramental steps and you will never regret becoming part of our spiritual home.
-The parishioners of St. Alban, Tattenhall extend a warm welcome to all visitors at our worship services.
+It will be a joy to see you become part of our ever growing and vibrant church.
+Father Lameck will be very much willing to take you through all the necessary sacramental steps and you will never regret becoming part of our spiritual home.
+The parishioners of St. Alban's, Tattenhall extend a warm welcome to all visitors at our worship services.

 Please feel free to get in touch with the Rector for baptisms, funerals and weddings or any other pastoral concerns on 01829 770245 or email him directly at email@example.com.